RubenBZgz/DevOps-Proyect/README.md

 * How/where to download your program.
 Any modifications needed to be made to files/folders
 * After downloading the proyect, you need to create a file whose name is azure.env like this.
 ![Image Alt text](/images/azure.env.PNG)
+* Create a folder in C:\jenkins_home.
+You can change the location in the volume of jenkins service in docker-compose.yml.
+The password is in C:\jenkins_home\secrets\initialAdminPassword file

 ### Executing program